circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 Remove the extension points we used in the old registration process, involving an iDeal/Mollie payment: System > [Tools] > Extension points.
 Open the following extension points and uncheck the 'Enabled' checkbox:
 - activateUserCheckPayment
 - createUser

-## Change group properties

-In the groups 'United Economy - Bedrijven' and 'United Economy - Particulieren' remove the property 'Name on registration', which was set to resp.
-'Bedrijven' and 'Particulieren'.
-Make those empty, so the group name is shown instead, in the group selection step in the wizard.

 # Workarounds